-I didn’t get to set up the ladder in trestle mode before I pushed this review to show you want it looks like, but here’s a photo from Little Giant’s website with the trestle brackets installed on the right trestle and using the optional Little Giant aluminum plank, which does look nice and sturdy.
-Also, why is he painting with a dry brush and why isn’t she helping him?? 😁
+I didn’t get to set up the ladder in trestle mode before I pushed this review to show you what it looks like, but here’s a photo from Little Giant’s website with the trestle brackets installed on the right trestle and using the optional Little Giant aluminum plank, which does look nice and sturdy.
+Also, why is he painting with a dry brush and why isn’t she helping him?? ????

 And here is a video from Little Giant showing how to convert the ladder into two trestles:

 Extension (Straight) Ladder Mode

 When going from stepladder to straight ladder mode, you’ll lay the ladder flat and unlock the two top Rapid Locks first.
 You should always extend the top of the ladder before the bottom because the bottom is where the weight of both the ladder and the person climbing it will be concentrated.

 After you’ve extended the top half as far as you’d like, you’ll then extend the bottom half, until you reach the desired height.
 Remember: for every 4′ up the ladder will be, it needs to go back one foot at the bottom.
 Keep that in mind while adjusting the ladder on the ground.

 Once the ladder is as long as you want, you’ll flip it over so the rungs are facing down, the wheels are at the top facing out, and walk the ladder up the wall, from the top, hand-over-hand until it is securely in place.
 You’ll reverse these steps to bring it down.